 I know it’s quite a superstitious idea, but it is believed that if you follow these rules, your wish will come true!

-Toshitokujin’s position is decided by the Chinese counting system “10 heavenly stems and 12 earthly branches” which are the most important counting systems in the Chinese (lunar) calendar.
-(This system also decides the Chinese zodiac, ying/yang, element etc for each year.)
+Toshitokujin’s position is decided by the Chinese counting system: 10 heavenly stems and 12 earthly branches, the most important counting systems in the Chinese (lunar) calendar.
+This system also decides each year’s Chinese zodiac, ying/yang, element, etc.)

-Fortunately you don’t need to memorise the heavenly stems and earthly branches, there is also a way to figure out which direction is lucky using the Gregorian Calendar!
+Fortunately you don’t need to memorize the heavenly stems and earthly branches, there is also a way to figure out which direction is lucky using the Gregorian Calendar!

 Years ending with | Lucky Direction |